-There are two built-in levels of the log message.
+There are five built-in levels of the log message.

-- Warning: These are used an indication that something unexpected happened, or indicative of some problem in the near future
+- Warning: These are used as an indication that something unexpected happened, or is indicative of some problem in the near future

 If required, developers have the option to create more levels but these are sufficient enough to handle every possible situation.
 Each built-in level has been assigned its numeric value.

 The logging module is packed with several features.
 It has several constants, classes, and methods.
 The items with all caps are constant, the capitalized items are classes and the items which start with lowercase letters are methods.